linkerd/website/linkerd.io/content/2.11/reference/iptables.md

 {{< note >}}
 Usually, packets traverse another chain on the outbound side called `POSTROUTING`.
-This chain is traversed after the `OUTPUT` chain, but to keep the explanation simple, has not been mentioned.
+This chain is traversed after the `OUTPUT` chain, but to keep the explanation simple, it has not been mentioned.
 Likewise, outbound packets that are sent over the loopback interface become inbound packets, since they need to be processed again.
 The kernel takes shortcuts in this case and bypasses the `PREROUTING` chain that inbound packets from the outside world traverse when